 - Wants to try out a campaign without magic, any magic would just be future technology we don’t understand yet.

-- Is looking to create PCs inspired from some of their favorite action movies.
+- Is looking to create PCs inspired by some of their favorite action movies.

 Suggested Starting Level: 1-3